 Talking Đờn Ca Tài Tử Nam Bộ, any Vietnamese also knows Cao Văn Lầu musician.
-Mr Cao Văn Lầu was born on 22-12-1892 and dead on 13-8-1976.
+Mr. Cao Văn Lầu was born on 22-12-1892 and dead on 13-8-1976.
 He is the author of the song “Dạ cổ hoài lang” (At night, hear drum sounds, miss husband).
-Music part of the song was developed gradually into Vọng cổ (Hear drum sounds, look forward to someone) tune.
+The music part of the song was developed gradually into Vọng cổ (Hear drum sounds, look forward to someone) tune.
 We can say the ancestor of Vọng cổ tune that many people love is musician Cao Van Lầu.
 To show deep gratitude to a refined talent musician, people built the statue of him in Bac Lieu province.

-Recent years, in order to satisfy requirement of tourists, so amateur groups gather into mid-professional Đàn Ca Tài Tử clubs.
-Beside main job, they serve music and song when having demand.
+Recent years, in order to satisfy the requirement of tourists, so amateur groups gather into mid-professional Đàn Ca Tài Tử clubs.
+Besides the main job, they serve music and song when having demand.
 Coming to tourist sites in Ho Chi Minh City or the provinces of South Vietnam, if you want to enjoy Đàn Ca Tài Tử Nam Bộ, you can book before one day so that they are ready for your requirement.

 Generally, Đờn Ca Tài Tử Nam Bộ is a special music and song style in South Vietnam.
 It was recognized to be a world cultural heritage by the UNESCO.
 It has been deeply in the heart of the South Vietnamese people and will exist forever.